ungleich/cdist/docs/src/man1/cdist.rst

 .. option:: host

-    list of host(s) for which tags are deleted
+    List of host(s) for which tags are deleted.

 .. option:: -a, --all

-    Delete all tags for specified host(s)
+    Delete all tags for specified host(s).

 .. option:: -b, --beta

-    Enable beta functionalities.
-Beta functionalities
+    Enable beta functionality.
-    include inventory command with all sub-commands and all options; config sub-command options: -j/--jobs,
-    -t/--tag, -a/--all.

-    Can also be enabled using CDIST_BETA env var.

 .. option:: -f HOSTFILE, --file HOSTFILE